 In Python, lists are one of the most versatile and commonly used data structures.
 They are mutable, ordered, and support a variety of convenient methods.
 At times, you might want to remove an element or several elements from a list to either process the data further or simply clean up the list.

-In this tutorial, you will learn how to remove an element from a list in Python using a few different methods, such as remove
+In this tutorial, you will learn how to remove an element from a list in Python using a few different methods, such as remove, pop, and list comprehensions.

 Method 1: Using the remove() function